 As a child, she sold flowers at farmer's markets that were grown at Bill Brown's Greenhouses, her family's Apopka nursery.
 She and her husband Gregory started a business of their own 13 years ago, Boutique Floral & Photography Studio.
-The business began in a storefront on Seabreeze Boulevard in Daytona Beach is now run from the couple's Ormond Beach home.
-It provides floral arrangements, photography and planning services for weddings and special events.
+The business began in a storefront on Seabreeze Boulevard in Daytona Beach and is now run from the couple's Ormond Beach home.
+It provides floral arrangements, photography, and planning services for weddings and special events.

 She launched Details Flowers in 2014 to focus on developing that software.
-That same year she also applied and got accepted as a client of the Volusia County-funded UCF Business Incubator at Daytona Beach International Airport.
+That same year, she also applied and got accepted as a Volusia County-funded UCF Business Incubator client at Daytona Beach International Airport.

 After going live with her subscription-based DetailsFlowers.com service a year ago, Heck has 47 clients nationwide.
-Deciding her startup was ready to stand on its own, Heck in January decided to graduate from the incubator, where she had an office space.
-For now, she is running Details Flowers out of her and her husband's Ormond Beach home.
+Deciding her startup was ready to stand on its own, Heck decided to graduate from the incubator, where she had an office space in January.
+She is running Details Flowers out of her and her husband's Ormond Beach home for now.

 “It’s finally taken legs and growing,” Heck said.

 In addition to her home office, Heck operates a small office in Winter Park where she employs an Information Technology professional and a chief marketing officer.
 She also has six student interns.
 Her plan to grow Details Flowers got an additional boost in March when Heck won a venture plan competition for startups by the Rollins College Crummer Graduate School of Business.

 The first-place prize she received was $25,000 in cash with an option to receive an additional $25,000 in equity funding from venVelo, a Winter Park-based venture capital firm.
 Heck said she is in talks with venVelo about securing that additional funding.

 “We have not yet invested in Details Flowers, but we hope and plan to later this year,” said Allen Kupetz, VenVelo’s chief operating officer.
 “Speaking for myself, I found (Heck) to have deep domain expertise and passion for her business.”
 Said Heck: “There are 35,000 florists in the U.S. We can’t get them all, but that’s the potential.
-I see us (growing to) 100 to 200 employees managing accounts, linking wholesale flower distributors with florists, knowing what products to order, finding specialty sources and refining the event process from beginning to end.”
+I see us (growing too) 100 to 200 employees managing accounts, linking wholesale flower distributors with florists, knowing what products to order, finding specialty sources, and refining the event process from beginning to end.”

 Early assistance came from William Andrews, a business professor chairman of the Department of International Business at Stetson University in DeLand.
 They met at a wedding Heck was managing.
 Andrews offered the help of his graduate assistants looking for a class project.
 When Heck became a client of the incubator in July 2014, she attended classes and received advice from mentors on fine-tuning her pitches to potential investors.

-She also spoke at a couple large national wedding planner conventions.
-She is one of the featured speakers in October at the Wedding Pro Convention in Las Vegas.
+She also spoke at a couple of sizeable national wedding planner conventions.
+She is a featured speaker in October at the Wedding Pro Convention in Las Vegas.
 She signed her first two customers in the spring of last year.

 “It’s excellent,” said Details Flowers client Jesus Rodriguez, owner of Raining Roses Productions, an Orlando florist/event planner.
 “No one has done anything like it.
 It’s so detailed and focused on the floral industry.
 I use it every day.
 It’s a big-time saver.”

 Heck also plans to expand the Details Flowers website to include an access point for wholesalers to sell flowers to individual florists.
-Heck said she plans to eventually move Details Flowers out of her home into an office space, but has not yet decided where.
+Heck said she plans to eventually move Details Flowers out of her home into an office space but has not yet decided where.
 A lot, she said, depends on how the business evolves and what makes most sense as a result.

 “I would like to grow our business out of the small Winter Park office and bring it home to Volusia County with the help of local investors," she said.
 "That's the goal."